hal/elemento/README.md

 # Helper Methods

-Besides the builder API and the HTML templates, Elemento comes with a bunch of static helper methods that roughly fall into four categories:
+Besides the builder API and the HTML templates, Elemento comes with a bunch of static helper methods that roughly fall into three categories:

 1. Element iterator / stream methods
 1. Element append, insert & remove methods